dcooney/ajax-load-more/README.txt

 5. Implementation: Insert the Ajax Load More shortcode directly into the WordPress content editor or a theme template file.

 == Changelog ==

+= 6.2.0.1 - October 20, 2023 =
+* HOTFIX: Fixed issue with speed variable when loading Ajax Load More in a SPA application or via HTTP request.

 = 6.2.0 - September 27, 2023 =
 * UPDATE: Added support for GA4 integration across various add-ons.